Here’s Why You MUST Exfoliate Before You Shave

 Assuming you already have an exfoliator in hand (if not, check out our roundup of the best exfoliators for men), you will want to make sure that you cleanse your skin first.

-Cleansing your skin is a great way to wash your face to remove much of the grime and yesterdays pollutants from the surface of your skin…
+Using the best face soap for men is a great way to remove much of the grime and yesterdays pollutants from the surface of your skin…

 …especially if you live in a large urban area like L.A. or NYC where there is no shortage of pollution and god knows what else floating in the air.